YuraLitvinov/patchdog/README.md

 	- API key for Gemini, GPT

+  - In repository settings, actions, general - scroll down and select 'Allow GitHub Actions to create and approve pull requests'

 	- [Configuration file](config.yaml) where your personal settings are stored.
 You may manipulate the prompt as well to get more verbose or compact comments.
 Config has to be located inside your root directory.
 ```yaml
 Patchdog: